 Like interior design, we'll start the details selection process with a mood board.
 Only instead of an actual mood board, we use your company's logo that should have your brand colors and fonts.
 Those fonts, colors, and style of the logo become the base for the website design.
 This is the perfect starting place for building out the look and feel of your website.

 Once there is a mock-up of your site that includes the look, feel, fonts, and colors, you will be asked to critique the design and request modifications to it.
 We will then create the website using our artistic abilities and will request feedback from you on how you'd like it changed, if at all.

 There can also be custom features on your website based on your goals.
 There are literally hundreds of these features that can add functionality and beauty to your page.
 Here are just a few that we've worked with:

-Perhaps you just want a basic website that talks about your business, showcases your products/services, and gives clients a way to contact you.
-Those are called brochure websites and are a perfect candidate for WordPress or SquareSpace.
-WordPress, in addition, is great for adding widgets as tens of thousands have been created already.
+If you just want a basic website (aka brochure website) that talks about your business, showcases your products/services, and gives clients a way to contact you, WordPress or Squarespace (of podcast fame) are great options for you.

 We prefer WordPress as it is great for adding features like the above.
 In fact, they have over 56,000 plugins that do this!

 Building a website doesn't have to be scary.
 If you have an experienced web designer that you trust who has a strong process, you'll do just fine.

 Just be prepared to give feedback about the website design and optionally write content/provide images.
 A good web designer will have a network of resources to pull from (content writers, photographers, videographers, etc).
 They should also provide you with a formal, signed proposal that includes everything that will be included in the project.